Having issues deploy tracking in your app? Check the deploy troubleshooting doc.

 - Resolve all errors on a deploy

-- Project and error graphs show deploy markers
+- Deploy markers on project and error graphs

 - Insight into which deploys introduced problems